DE-CIX/pbgp-parser/README.md

 ## Contributions
 Feel free to contribute your own extensions, enhancements, or even fixes.
 Check out the issues page in GitHub for further information.

-If you have any other kind of enqueries feel free to contact our research and development team: rnd<--at-->de-cix<--dot-->net
+If you have any other kind of inquiries feel free to contact our research and development team: rnd<--at-->de-cix<--dot-->net

 ## Copyright, License & Credits
 PCAP BGP Parser (pbgpp) - Copyright (C) 2016, DE-CIX Management GmbH.